Based on citations per paper among institutions with 25,000 or more

 only journal articles (original research reports and review articles)

-indexed by Thomson Reuters.
+indexed by Clarivate.
 Articles are assigned to a category based on

-the journals in which they were published and Thomson Reuters’s
+the journals in which they were published and Clarivate’s

 journal-to-category field definition scheme.
 Both articles tabulated and